An introduction to

 . automatic acquisition of flat images,

 .
-Radon transform (RT), no butterfly mask is used,
+Radon transform (RT) for automated extraction of band positions, no butterfly mask is used,

 .
 Pattern quality computed from RT and

 grid ("mesh refinement")

 Jarle Hjelen, Trondheim

 detector to construct microstructure images which reveal topographic,